ronin-rb/ronin-rb.github.io/README.md

 * `config.yml`: Configuration file used by the Thorfile.
 * `images`: Contains image project files (XCFs or SVGs).
 * `site`: Contains the site templates and other site data.
-* `site/_config.yml`: Configuration file used by Jekyll.
 * `site/_layouts`: Top-level layout templates.
 * `site/_includes`: Commonly included content.
+* `site/images`: Contains the static images to be published.
 * `site/css`: Contains the CSS files to be published.
-* `site/images`: Contains the static images to be published.
-* `site/scripts`: Contains the static JavaScript files to be published.
+* `site/js`: Contains the static JavaScript files to be published.
 * `site/static`: Contains static files provided by various Ronin libraries.
 * `site/examples/_posts/`: Contains the random examples displayed on the front page.